-Symptoms include pain with voiding or inability to void.
+Symptoms of urethral injuries include pain with voiding or inability to void.
 Blood at the urethral meatus is the most important sign of a urethral injury.
 Additional signs include perineal, scrotal, penile, and labial ecchymosis, edema, or both.
 Abnormal location of the prostate on rectal examination (so-called high-riding prostate) is an inaccurate indicator of a urethral injury.
 Blood on digital, rectal, or vaginal examination requires thorough evaluation.

 In males, do retrograde urethrography before urethral catheterization.

-In females, perform cystoscopy and vaginal examination.
+In females, do cystoscopy and a thorough vaginal examination.

 Treat contusions with urethral catheterization and most urethral disruptions initially with a suprapubic cystostomy; consider primary realignment in select cases.